jj-web-design-studio/jjstudio-backend-java/README.md

 ```bash
 docker-compose up
 ```
 6. Verify that JJ Studio is up and running by visiting [localhost:3000](http://localhost:3000) in your browser.
+You can also view Swagger doc at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).